guilhermegarcia/r/McGill_R_Tutorial/readme.md

 - Loading (and exporting) your data (data frames, data tables)
 - Basic functions for exploring your data, renaming columns, subsetting, slice notation
-- Examining variables with cross-tabulation (and proportion tables) + very basic plotting with the graphics package
+- Examining variables with cross-tabulation (and contingency tables) + very basic plotting with the graphics package
 - Summarizing your data with ```ddply()``` (Exploratory Data Analysis, EDA)

 ##### Day 3 (Sep 22): Visualizing data